staceymarion/Rx-Fire-State-Legislation/README.md

 Last Updated: 2 April, 2021

 ## **Description:**
-This interactive proportional symbol map, built using D3, demonstrates the fire legislation in various cities across the U.S.
+This interactive choropleth and proportional symbol map, built using D3 and JQuery, demonstrates the fire legislation in various cities across the U.S.